Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Radon is a cancer-causing, radioactive gas.
-It comes from the natural (radioactive) breakdown of uranium in soil, rock, and water and is released into the air we breathe.
+It comes from the natural (radioactive) breakdown of uranium and radium in soil, rock, and water and is released into the air we breathe.
 Radon is found all over the United States—in buildings, homes, offices, and schools—and can reach drastically high levels, causing a major health concern.
 It is estimated to cause 21,000 lung cancer deaths in this country annually, according to the EPA.

 Radon comes from the natural decay of uranium found in nearly all soils.
 Typically, radon moves up through the ground to the air above and into homes through cracks and other holes in the foundation.
 Your home traps radon, where it can build up once inside.
 Homes of any age and construction can have radon.